 A physician with the World Anti-Doping Agency contends that ADD (as he calls it) is being overdiagnosed in major-league baseball.
-More importantly, it is over treated with medication.
+More importantly, Dr. Gary Wadler says, it is over treated with medication.
 On what does he base this?
 The fact that he has rarely diagnosed the condition throughout his career.

 Fail to see the logic?
 Me, too.

 Just when I think this blog can move on to topics other than ADHD medical treatment, another flagrant show of ADHD ignorance makes the headlines.
-Being a big believer in speaking truth to misperception, I just can’t let it pass.
+We just can’t let it go without a counter.

-Besides, it’s pretty good timing.
-You know those physicians-in-denial-about-ADHD that Dr. Charles Parker wrote about last time?
+You know those physicians-in-denial-about-ADHD that Dr. Charles Parker wrote about last time (When Physicians Have ADHD Denial)?
 This physician serves as a good example.

 He’s sounding the alarm that nearly 8 percent of major-league ball players were allowed to use the otherwise-banned stimulant medications for ADHD last season.
 (That means 106 exemptions for banned drugs.)
 But, hey, that sounds like a reasonable percentage to me.
 As I reported in Is It You, Me, or Adult A.D.D.?: